aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/image-and-drawing-recognition/get-rectangles-for-lines/_index.md

 | **Performance bottleneck on large images** | Resize the image to a reasonable resolution before calling `GetRectangles`. |
 | **License exception** | Use a trial license for testing; apply a full license for production to avoid evaluation limits. |

-## FAQ's

-### Q1: Can I use Aspose.OCR for .NET with any type of image?

-A1: Aspose.OCR supports a wide range of image formats, ensuring flexibility in your OCR applications.

-### Q2: How accurate is the OCR recognition?

-A2: Aspose.OCR leverages advanced algorithms for high accuracy, making it suitable for various text recognition scenarios.

-### Q3: Is there a trial version available?

-A3: Yes, you can explore the capabilities of Aspose.OCR for .NET with the [free trial](https://releases.aspose.com/).

-### Q4: Where can I find comprehensive documentation?

-A4: Refer to the [documentation](https://reference.aspose.com/ocr/net/) for detailed information and usage guidelines.

-### Q5: Need assistance or have specific questions?

-A5: Visit the [Aspose.OCR forum](https://forum.aspose.com/c/ocr/16) for community support and discussions.

 ## Frequently Asked Questions

 **Q: Can I extract individual words instead of whole lines?**